economuteo/economuteo/README.md

 Hi 👋 My name is Economu Teo-Antonio
 ===============================

-I'm an Aspiring Full-Stack Developer based in Bucharest
+I'm an Full-Stack Developer based in Bucharest
 ---------------------------------------------

 * ✉️  You can contact me on [LinkedIn](https://www.linkedin.com/in/teoantonioeconomu/), or email: teoantonioeconomu@gmail.com
-* 🚀  I'm currently working on MERN Applications
+* 🚀  I'm currently working on Wordpress applications

 ### Skills